morinted/plover_theory/sounds/final-ch-final-th.md

 ### Initial CH

-Since there is no C key on the layout, we substitute `K-` and so use `KH-` for initial CH.
+Since there is no C key on the layout, we substitute `K` and so use `KH` for initial CH.

 * `KHAT`: chat
 * `KHOP`: chop